alteryx/react-comms/src/DesignerApi/DesignerApi.md

 ## Overview
 The DesignerApi is a required component when you create your custom application with the UI-SDK, and design the app for Alteryx Designer.
 Every custom application must be wrapped in a DesignerApi.
 This lets the app access and update the relevant information in the parent application from anywhere within the component hierarchy.

 When you implement the DesignerApi, it expects to receive only one prop: `messages`.
-The messages prop is an object that includes any internationalized messages that you expect your app to have access to.
+The messages prop is an object that includes any internationalized messages that you expect your app to access.
 The example below shows this in more detail.
 Additionally, if you plan to use UI-Core, you must wrap your custom app in an AyxAppWrapper.

 ## Props Example
 The DesignerApi expects you to provide your own translated messages for any languages you want to support, in the format shown below.